 Anyone with a waist girth that is greater than their hips has cause for concern.

-The good news regarding diabetes prevention is, you CAN reverse Type 2 diabetes (or better yet, work to towards preventing diabetes) and lead a normal life.
+The good news is, you CAN do a lot to improve your health and lead a normal life.
 However, it will take hard work and sticking to a diet that keeps your blood sugar balanced, moderate regular exercise and avoiding food allergens.